Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ##Executable Demo

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EmAo4ZGtHHA" frameborder="0" allowfullscreen></iframe>
-* This is a side by side comparison demo.
+* This is a side-by-side comparison demo.
 * You can compare the Swift Look At and the Engine built-in equivalent before buy it.
 * It exposes as many settings as possible to allow you have a complete comparison of the product.
 [download Executable Comparison Demo](https://1drv.ms/u/s!AnOsUaO73ILcbdoOO4HCt4AxJXY)